 As a virtual assistant, you can make enough money to help pay off debt faster or add more freedom to your life.
 Plus, as you begin to gain more experience, you can quickly increase your rates.

 FREE WORKSHOP: If you’re interested in becoming a virtual assistant, consider checking out this free workshop from Kayla, the mastermind behind $10K VA.
 After starting her own virtual assistant business from home, she now helps other aspiring VAs learn how to make $10,000 a month.
 You can sign up for free here.

 What do I need to become a virtual assistant?

+The good news is that you don’t need any formal schooling or education to start a career as a virtual assistant.
 According to Kayla Sloan, a successful six-figure virtual assistant, she recommends having these skills if you want to get into VA work:

 - Good communication skills.
 Because you’ll be working remotely, it’s important to be good at communicating through email or by phone.

 - Basic knowledge of computers, applications, and social media.
 This can certainly be learned, however if you’re planning to work online, having a general understanding of the internet is a good place to start.

 - Must be self-motivated.
 Having a high degree of motivation and a desire to learn are important.
 Kayla offers a course on how to find virtual assistant jobs for beginners and says her students love how she walks them step-by-step through the entire process.